Bakkenti/quanta/README.md

 ### 1. `Student`
 - One-to-one relation with Django's `User`
 - Stores role, avatar, about info, phone number, gender
-- Tracks enrolled courses
+- Tracks enrolled courses and favorite courses

 ### 2. `Author`
 - One-to-one relation with `User`
-- Can create and manage courses
+- Can create and manage courses & blog posts

 ### 3. `Course`
-- Has a title, description, duration, level, and author
+- Has a title, category, description, duration, level, and author
 - Linked to multiple `Module` instances

 ### 4. `Module`